unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Commands.md

 #### Command attribute

 In addition to the [`ImplicitCommand`](https://github.com/unoplatform/uno.extensions/blob/main/src/Uno.Extensions.Reactive/Presentation/Commands/CommandAttribute.cs) attribute which controls implicit command generation of a class or assembly, you can explicitly switch on or off command generation for a specific method.
-When command generation is switched off for a specific  method, that method will be re-generated in the Proxy Model as it currently is (a method) rather than a command.
+When command generation is switched off for a specific  method, that method will be re-generated in the bindable proxy for the Model as it currently is (a method) rather than a command.

 This can be achieved using the `ImplicitCommand` attribute.